-| La Posada is also
+| La Posada is

-to the annual February birthday bash for the
+museums.
+One, dedicated to the annual February birthday bash for the

 worn by various "Martha Washingtons" as well as the long coats and

 knee pants worn by generations of "George Washingtons."

 The other museum, located in an 1830s-vintage structure that once

 © Mike Cox